ethpandaops/optimism-package/README.md

 ## Welcome to Optimism Package
-The default package for Optimism
+The default package for Optimism.
+The kurtosis package uses [op-deployer](https://github.com/ethereum-optimism/optimism/tree/develop/op-deployer) to manage the L2 chains and all associated artifacts such as contract deployments.

 ```yaml
 optimism_package: